wlangera/gcube-bcubed-hack/paper.md

 ## Introduction
 Simulation studies offer numerous benefits due to their ability to mimic real-world scenarios in controlled and customizable environments.
 Ecosystems and biodiversity data are very complex and involve a multitude of interacting factors.
 Simulations allow researchers to model and understand the complexity of ecological systems by varying parameters such as spatial and/or temporal clustering, species prevalence, etc.

-During the B-Cubed Hackathon, we aimed to create a practical simulation framework for biodiversity data cubes.
+During the B-Cubed Hackathon, we aimed to create a practical simulation framework for biodiversity data cubes based on Monte Carlo methods (= based on repeated random sampling).
 This framework is composed of three steps ([Fig. 1](#Figure_1)):

 1. The occurrence process: Simulating occurrences of multiple species distributed in a landscape over a temporal scope.
 This will depend on the **rarity**, which can differ between species and over time, and their **spatial clustering**, which can differ between species.
 A challenge for this part is to implement a consistent **spatial and temporal autocorrelation** for simulated species trends.
 2. The detection process: Simulation of a variety of observation processes can generate actual occurrence datasets.
 Each species has a different **detection probability**.
 The detection process will also depend on the **sampling effort** which can be different among spatial and temporal dimensions.
 We can also assign a spatial uncertainty to each observation.